DDtMM/angular-signal-generators/README.md

 This is very similar to rxjs's *debounce* operator.
 This has two overloads - one where it accepts a signal and the value is debounced in a readonly signal, and one where it has a *set* and *update* method and the change of the value occurs after debounce time elapses.

+### DOM Observer Signals - intersectionSignal / mutationSignal / resizeSignal

+These signals wrap the DOM observers IntersectionObserver, MutationObserver and ResizeObserver to output the last observation of changes to a target element passed to the signal.

 ### extendSignal

 Adds new methods to a signal - even hiding the existing methods if desired.
 It does this by passing the original signal or a "proxy" as the first parameter of the new method.
 This first parameter is obscured from the consumer so that it appears to be a normal method.